gankvichayut/ML-CPE/LAB05/README.md

-# LAB 5: Support Vector Machine (SVM) (Breast Cancer Dataset)
+# LAB 5: Support Vector Machine (SVM) on Breast Cancer Dataset

-โครงการนี้เป็นส่วนหนึ่งของวิชา **Machine Learning (04-624-201)**
+This project is part of the **Machine Learning (04-624-201)** course
-ภาควิชาวิศวกรรมคอมพิวเตอร์ คณะวิศวกรรมศาสตร์ มหาวิทยาลัยเทคโนโลยีราชมงคลธัญบุรี
+Department of Computer Engineering, Faculty of Engineering, Rajamangala University of Technology Thanyaburi

 ---